amarvw/HQ-Assignment/README.md

 The assignment consists of:

   a.
-Tableau analysis of the data given in the assignment.\n
+Tableau analysis of the data given in the assignment.
   b.
-Presentation of the observed data in tableau as well as list if netrices to be monitored.\n
+Presentation of the observed data in tableau as well as list if netrices to be monitored.
   c.
 SQL queries based on the two tables provided.